Zasilkovna/WooCommerce/readme.txt

 Added: Tax to COD surcharge and Age verification fee
 Added: Stockie theme support
 Added: Support for payment plugins of 3rd parties e.g. TORET GoPay etc.
-Added: Packeta button in main menu moved by default to the last position - is dependent on other installed plugins.
+Added: Packeta button in main menu moved by default to the last position.
+Final order can be affected by other installed plugins.
 Updated: Packaging weight plugin option re-labeled

 = 1.3.2 =